AlexanderMoraes7/AlexanderMoraes7/README.md

 ## I am Alex, a developer in love for technology and learnings.
 I like to create solutions, explore news technology and face challenges

-### Here you will find college project, and projects that reflect my experience and learning
+### Here you will find my college projects, and projects that reflect my experience and learning

 ### Daily I work majority with Delphi 7 and PostgreSQL and sometimes python, but my focus is improve my skills in python